uhasker/getting-things-done-in-next-js/src/01-a-brief-introduction-to-javascript/02-primitive-data-types.md

 ### Variables

 Whenever we write programs, we need to manipulate data.
-This data needs to be stored somewhere and we need to be able to access it somehow.
+This data needs to be stored in a location that we can access later.

-We also need to deal with the fact that when we execute a program, the values we deal with are _not predictable_ in advance.
+We also need to deal with the fact that when we execute a program, the values we deal with are not predictable in advance.
-For example, we don't know which tasks a user might create (that's kind of the point of writing our application after all).
+For example, we don't know which tasks a user might create—allowing arbitrary tasks is, after all, the point of our application.
-Nevertheless, we must be able to access created tasks through a _predictable_ name like `tasks` or `createdTasks`.
+Nevertheless, we must be able to access created tasks through a predictable name like `tasks` or `createdTasks`.

-Therefore, we need a way to put an _unpredictable_ value somewhere and refer to it using a _predictable_ name.
+Therefore, we need a way to put an unpredictable value somewhere and refer to it using a predictable name.
-In programming, that "somewhere" is referred to as _storage_ and the predictable name as a _symbolic name_.
+In programming, that "somewhere" is called storage and the predictable name is called a symbolic name.

-A **variable** is just that—a storage location containing a value which is referred to by a symbolic name.
+A **variable** is simply a storage location that contains a value and is referred to by a symbolic name.
-This _sounds_ really fancy, but it just means that there is a value somewhere in your storage and you can refer to that value using a symbolic name that doesn't change (even if the value itself changes).
+This sounds very fancy, but it just means that there is a value stored somewhere, and we can refer to it using a symbolic name that does not change—even when the value itself does.

-For example, you could have a variable `age` which has the value `20` (we say that `age` is equal to `20`):
+For example, you could have a variable `age` which has the value `20`.
+In this case, we say that `age` is equal to `20`:

 ![](images/variable.png)

-Now even if the value of `age` changes (e.g. to `21` because a birthday happened), the variable name doesn't change, only the value does.
+Now, even if the value of `age` changes—for example, to `21` after a birthday—the variable name itself does not change, only the value does:
-The variable name will still be `age`.
-However, `age` will now have the value `21` (i.e. `age` will be equal to `21`):

 ![](images/variable-changed.png)